kashyap-ravichandran97/Code-Generation-Targeting-LLVM-IR/README.md

 If you run `make test` instead of `make` inside the tests folder the console would give you the percentage of the test case that is successful and a summary of the output if there were any errors .

+## Important

+You need to have clang, Flex, Bison and other dependencies mentioned in the makefile to run the code.